PostHog/posthog.com/contents/docs/self-host/runbook/clickhouse/backup.md

 Once configured, the tool provides a variety of sub-commands for managing backups.
 Creating a backup is as easy as running: `clickhouse-backup create`.

-For more informations please look at the [official documentation](https://github.com/AlexAkulov/clickhouse-backup).
+For more information please look at the [official documentation](https://github.com/AlexAkulov/clickhouse-backup).